jhcook/agentic-rag/ui/README.md

 # Agentic RAG Control Panel
-Single-page console for managing an agentic document retrieval-and-chat system.
-The UI mocks end-to-end workflows—indexing local files, configuring an Ollama backend, monitoring metrics, and watching logs—so you can plug in real services when ready.
+Single-page console for managing the agentic document retrieval-and-chat system.
+The UI connects to the backend services to manage indexing, configuration, and search operations.

 ## What’s here
-- Dashboards: system status cards and onboarding steps to start services, add content, and begin querying.
+- **Dashboards**: System status cards and onboarding steps.
-- Indexing: pick files or directories from disk, track size/date metadata, and remove items; state is persisted via `useKV` storage.
+- **Indexing**: File manager to index local files and directories.
+Connects to the backend to process documents.
-- Search surface: conversational search layout with empty states and placeholders for query/reply flows.
+- **Search surface**: Conversational interface for RAG-based search and chat.
-- Metrics & health: Grafana-style charts (mock data) for latency, usage, quality, CPU/memory, and cache rates.
+- **Metrics & health**: Real-time visualization of system metrics.
-- Logs: tabbed log viewers for Ollama, MCP, and REST API streams with start/pause/stop, filtering, download, and clear.
+- **Logs**: Log viewers for system components.
-- Settings: Ollama connection + model parameters (temperature, top-p, top-k, context, seed) with save/test actions; future OpenAI/OneDrive and Gemini/Drive entries marked as “coming soon.”
+- **Settings**: Dynamic configuration management.
+Update models, temperature, and system prompts in real-time without restarting services.

 ## Tech stack
 - React 19 + TypeScript + Vite
-- Tailwind CSS 4 + GitHub Spark UI primitives (shadcn-style components)
+- Tailwind CSS 4 + shadcn/ui components
 - Recharts for charts, Sonner for toasts, Phosphor icons for system glyphs

 ## Run it locally